2021 Beirut clashes: Incident

 On 14 October 2021, protests were held in the Tayouneh neighborhood of Beirut by supporters of Hezbollah and the Amal Movement; several of the demonstrators were armed.
 They were calling for the removal of Tarek Bitar, the judge appointed to investigate the Beirut port explosion.
-At one point, the demonstrators were shot at by snipers from nearby buildings, though the latter's identity was unclear.
+At one point, the protesters entered the Christian neighbourhood of Ain El Remmeneh.
+The demonstrators were shot at by snipers from nearby buildings, though the latter's identity was unclear.
 The attackers even used rocket-propelled grenades, and also attacked Lebanese Armed Forces soldiers.
 Hezbollah claimed the snipers were Lebanese Forces supporters, though this is unconfirmed.
 Later on, a video surfaced showing a Lebanese Army soldier shooting at the demonstrators.

 Fighting consequently erupted in Beirut, as Hezbollah militants shot assault rifles and rocket-propelled grenades, including at the buildings where the snipers were allegedly located.
 Four projectiles fell near a private French school, Freres of Furn el Chebbak, causing a panic.
 The Lebanese Army was one of the first to evacuate people from the area.
 Lebanese Armed Forces patrols, including special forces, tried to restore order; doing so, they clashed with gunmen and used live ammunition.

 Hezbollah-affiliated activists have claimed, but not verified, that one of the snipers was Shukri Abu Saab, an employee of the US embassy in Beirut.
 A Syrian national was among those arrested and detained in connection with the sniper and militant attacks.